opendevsecops/guide-aws-hacking/README.md

 docker run opendevsecops/gitleaks --config=/run/configs/aws-enum.toml --github-org=target --exclude-forks -v
 ```

-> NOTE: Gitleaks is great but it is a memory hog.
-Sounds like something that could be automated with pownjs.
+> **NOTE**: Gitleaks is great but it is a memory hog.
+Sounds like something that could be automated with pownjs in the future.

 You can use [recon](https://github.com/pownjs/pown-recon) from the [pown](https://pownjs.com/) toolkit to quickly find github account you would like to target.
 Here is an example how this could work: